tensorflow/tensorboard/tensorboard/http_api.md

 ## `data/environment`

 Returns environment in which the TensorBoard app is running.

-Possible values of the `mode` are: `db` and `logdir`.
+The `data_location` is a user-readable string describing the source from which TensorBoard is reading data, such as a directory on disk or a SQLite database.

 Example response:

     {
       "window_title": "Custom Name",
-      "mode": "db",
       "data_location": "sqlite:/Users/tbuser/some_session.sqlite"
     }